ducakar/openzone/README.md

 - `OZ_TOOLS`: Build tools required for building game data (see the next section).
   `OFF` by default.

-- `OZ_TESTS`: Build liboz unittest and various experimental executables used as a playground when developing OpenZone.
-You don't need this.
-  `OFF` by default.

 ## Tools ##

 ### `ozBuild -CAZ <pkgSrc>` ###